On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Prodrive’s ATD dynamics system is applied to a six-wheeler 50 tonne quarry truck, the most recent of more than a dozen applications ranging from high performance sports cars to SUVs.
 The company also opens a new office in India.

 Aston Martin Racing competes in the iconic livery of Gulf Oil and for the second consecutive year, wins the GT1 class at Le Mans with the 009-numbered Aston Martin DBR9, driven by David Brabham, Antonio Garcia and Darren Turner.
 The team also reveals the new Aston Martin Vantage GT2 and in November in Dubai the new Vantage GT4.
+The team aso runs a standard Lola LMP chassis mated with a DBR9 engine, which competes in the Le Mans Series and at Le Mans.

 In automotive technology, Prodrive works with Alfa Romeo on engineering the Alfa Romeo Brera S, a special edition of 500 vehicles.